Seven top skiers talk about the truth behind how ski poles change your skating

 Q&A

-●What do you keep in mind when using poles?
+●What do you keep in mind when using ski poles?

-●How do you use poles on mogul slopes?
+●How do you use ski poles on mogul slopes?

-●What do you think the role of poles is?
+●What do you think is the role of ski poles?

 To maintain balance.

-Place your hands within your field of vision and move your wrists within that field.
+Place your hands within your field of vision and move your wrists within that field of vision.

-●Do you have any memories related to poles?
+●Do you have any memories related to ski poles?

-When I was in junior high school, Sasaki Akira gave me some advice about poles.
+When I was in junior high school, I received advice on ski poles from Akira Sasaki.

 Check out the stock work in the video!